aidanok/perma-pin-lib/README.md

 result.id // arweave tx id
-result.hash // ipfs cid (same as passed in)
+result.hash // ipfs cid (same as passed in) result.alreadyPinned // set to true if the file was already uploaded to Arweave

 // Using this method will attempt to detect the mime type of the file and set the approriate Content-Type